-Notes Receivable from Participants-Participants may elect to borrow from their accounts up to a maximum of \$50,000, not to exceed 50% of their vested account balance.
+Notes Receivable from Participants-Participants may elect to borrow from their accounts up to a maximum of \$50,000, not to exceed 50.00% of their vested account balance.
 Loan transactions are treated as transfers between the investment fund and the loan fund.
-Participant loans are to be repaid through payroll deductions over a period generally not to exceed five years.
+Generally, participant loans are to be repaid through payroll deductions over a period generally not to exceed five years.
 The loans are secured by the balance in the participant's account and bear interest at a rate as determined by the Committee.
-Interest rates on loans outstanding range from 3.25% to 9.25% at December 31, 2018 and 2017 and mature on various dates through August 2027.
+Interest rates on loans outstanding at December 31, 2021 and 2020 range from 4.25% to 7.50% and 4.25% to 9.25%, respectively, and mature on various dates through June 2027.